 However, if you're interested in calculating your Twitter average engagement rate by impressions, you can use the following formula.

-The LinkedIn engagement rate formula
+How to calculate your LinkedIn engagement rate

 LinkedIn lives up to the hype when it comes to engagement, both literally and analytically.
-People engage a lot here and data never lies.
+People engage a lot here, and data never lies.
 Actually, engagement is one of the most important LinkedIn metrics.

 LinkedIn defines its engagement as the sum of clicks, likes, comments, shares, and follows - while the engagement rate on LinkedIn is calculated by the number of impressions.